5G-MAG/Tech/pages/data-collection-event-exposure.md

 <img src="../assets/images/Banner_WorkTracking.png" width="50%" />

 This is a summary of the work conducted by 5G-MAG members on this topic.
+Check the [**Execution Plan**](https://github.com/orgs/5G-MAG/projects/44/views/21) for details.

 ### In relation to Standards
 * Documentation on UE Data Collection and Reporting framework for Event Exposure in 3GPP Release 17